mrabaney-nikoandco/mrabaney-nikoandco/README.md

-> " If You want to make an omelette,
+> " If you want to make an omelette,
 >   keep a chicken nearby.
 >   Consider a pan.